uvicpraxis/uvicpraxis.github.io/metadata.md

 * Reading games
 * Realism, fidelity, and the mundane
 * Religion in games
-* Roleplay, dramaturgy, and shared fantasies
+* Roleplay, dramaturgy, bleed, and shared fantasies
 * Romance, sexuality, and intimacy in games
 * Saving, replaying, and quality-of-life features
-* Side quests and game bloat
+* Side quests, collect-a-thons, and completionism
 * Silent protagonists and nonverbal communication
 * Sound design and music
 * Technical design, programming, and engines